Community Questions is where we answer great questions we get from our community. Contact us to send in your question.

 What do you mean by business process management?

 Business process management (BPM) is like having a GPS for your company’s daily work.
-It’s a way to look at all the things people do in a company, map them out clearly, and make them better.
-Imagine you’re baking cookies – you need the right ingredients, steps, and timing to make them perfect.
-BPM does the same for business activities, making sure everything runs smoothly and gets better over time.
+It’s also a process to understand everything that everyone is doing in a company, map it out clearly and make it better.
+Think of baking cookies — everything needs to come out right, in the perfect sequence and in the perfect time, to make them perfect.
+BPM does it for business operations, ensuring that everything runs effectively and improves over time.

 What does a business process manager do?

-A business process manager is like a master chef in a busy kitchen, making sure all the recipes work perfectly together.
-They watch how work flows through the company, spot problems, and find ways to make things easier and faster.
-They talk to different teams, use special software to track progress, and come up with creative solutions to make work better for everyone.
+A business process manager is the master chef in a busy kitchen, where everything on the menu works in harmony with all the recipes.
+They observe how work moves through the company, note what goes wrong when it does, and think of ways to make it easier and faster.
+They have conversations with all sorts of teams, use special software to track progress and come up with creative ways to make work better for everyone.

 What are the five steps in the business process management process?